 Each corporation doing business in Illinois, whether it is domestic (incorporated in Illinois) or foreign (incorporated elsewhere), must pay an annual franchise tax.
-The tax is also imposed when a corporation starts doing business in Illinois.
-An "additional franchise tax" is due when a corporation changes its capital structure or engages in merger or consolidation.
+The tax also applies when a corporation starts doing business in Illinois.
+An "additional franchise tax" applies when a corporation changes its capital structure or engages in merger or consolidation.
 Administered by Secretary of State.
 (805 ILCS 5/15.05 ff.)